DrFairy/yii2-ARImages/README.md

 USAGE
 ------

-* Set up the AR Class.
+* Set up the behavior in the AR Model class.
 Declare the **AR Images** behavior in the ActiveRecord class.
 The following example describes a case of two image attributes in AR model class, `'<attribute1 name>'` and `'<attribute2 name>'` .
 The first one have three variants.
 Management and displaying of this example are shown below.
 The code should look something like this:

 ```
     use DrFairy\behaviors\ARImages